nasa/Common-Metadata-Repository/ingest-app/api_docs.md

 ### <a name="responses"></a> Responses

-### <a name="response-headers"></a> Reponse Headers
+### <a name="response-headers"></a> Response Headers

 #### <a name="CMR-Request-Id-header"></a> cmr-request-id

 This header returns the unique id assigned to the request.
 This can be used to help debug client errors.
 The value is a long string of the form

     828ef0b8-a876-4579-85db-3cc9d1b5f6e5

 #### <a name="http-status-codes"></a> HTTP Status Codes